-More detailed information concerning this public hearing can be obtained in several ways: by visiting the website at www.ncfrpc.org (click Metropolitan Transportation Planning); by writing to the MTPO, 2009 NW 67th Place Gainesville, Florida 32653; by appearing in person at the above address 8:00 a.m. to 5:00 p.m., Monday through Friday; or by calling (352) 955-2200.
+More detailed information concerning this public workshop can be obtained in several ways: by visiting the website at www.ncfipc.org (click transportation/mtpo); by writing to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, 2009 NW 67 Place, Gainesville, Florida 32653; by appearing in person at the above address 8:00 a.m. to 5:00 p.m., Monday through Friday; or by calling 352.955.2200.
 Public participation is solicited without regard to race, color, national origin, sex, age, disability, familial status, religious status, marital status, sexual orientation or gender identity.
-Any person requiring special assistance or accommodations, under the Americans with Disabilities Act (ADA) or persons who require translation services (free of charge), to participate in this workshop should contact Mr. Marlie Sanderson at (352) 955-2200, extension 103, at least five (5) days before the public hearing.
+Any person requiring special assistance or accommodations, under the Americans with Disabilities Act or persons who require translation services (free of charge), to participate in this workshop should contact Mr. Marlie Sanderson at 352.955.2200, extension 103, at least seven (7) days before the workshop.